gwiedeman/IntroPythonASnake/install.md

 3. Follow the instructions for a basic install

-4. Check your Python and Pip versions in Terminal with `python3 -V` and `pip3 -v`
+4. Check your Python version in Terminal with `python3 -V`

 ![Screenshot of Python successfully installed on macOS](img/install12.png)

-## Linux Machines
+### Linux Machines

 1. Use `sudo apt-get install python3` or `sudo yum install python3` depending on your distro

-2. Check your Python and Pip versions with `python3 -V` and `pip3 -v`
+2. Check your Python version with `python3 -V`

+### Check Your Python 3 Command

+* Your Python 3 command will wither by `python3` or `python`
+	* If you had an existing version of Python 2 installed, your command will likely be `python3`, otherwise it will be likely just to be `python`

+--> If `python -V` returns "Python 3.x.x," then your Python 3 command is `python`

+--> If `python3 -V` returns "Python 3.x.x," then your Python 3 command is  `python3`

-## Installing ArchivesSnake
+## 2. Installing ArchivesSnake

 * We will use ArchivesSnake to write scripts for ArchivesSpace

-* To install ArchivesSnake with Pip, run either `pip3 install archivessnake` or `pip install archivessnake` depending on if you had an existing Python 2 install.
+* To install ArchivesSnake, run the command that has your correct Python 3 command:
+  * `python -m pip install archivessnake`
+  * `python3 -m pip install archivessnake`

 ![Screenshot of ArchivesSnake successfully installed on Windows](img/install10.png)